 Please note: further testing may be ordered if required.

-As a legal requirement, you (and your partner) will need to attend two information sessions with a nominated City Fertility Centre counsellor.
-These sessions give you the chance to learn as much information as possible and to raise any questions regarding the procedure, as well as the social and legal implications of becoming a sperm donor.
+As a legal requirement, you (and your partner) will need to attend counselling sessions with a nominated City Fertility counsellor.
+These sessions give you the chance to learn as much information as possible and to raise any questions regarding the donation, as well as the social and legal implications of becoming a sperm donor.
+If you are a known donor, a joint session is required with your recipient(s).

 If you have questions about your motivation behind donating sperm, or concerns about the effect it may have on your existing children (if applicable) and relationships, your counsellor can assist you to work through any apprehensions you may have.
 The clinic will provide you with the contact details for your counsellor.